Djohnson1313/hospital_operations_intelligence/README.md

 ## Example Business Questions

-- executive performance
+- Executive Performance
-    - what is total revenue
+    - What is total revenue
-    - what is the average revenue per patient
+    - What is the average revenue per patient
-- branch performance
+- Branch Performance
-    - what branch has the highest revenue per patient
+    - What branch has the highest revenue per patient
-    - which branches are growing or declining over time
+    - Which branches are growing or declining over time
-- operations
+- Operations
-    - what months are the busiest
+    - What months are the busiest
-    - which departments have the highest workload
+    - Which departments have the highest workload
-- financial performance
+- Financial performance
-    - what is the revenue per treatment
+    - What is the revenue per treatment
-    - what is the average bill amount per patient
+    - What is the average bill amount per patient
-- patient demographics
+- Patient demographics
-    - what is the patient age distribution
+    - What is the patient age distribution
-    - new vs. returning patients
+    - New vs. returning patients

 # Tech Stack
 - SQL
-- python
+- Python
-- pandas
+- Pandas
-- matplotlib
+- Matplotlib
-- jupyter notebook
+- Jupyter notebook
-- gitbash
+- Gitbash
-- github
+- Github

 # Key Skills Demonstrated

-- relational database design
+- Relational database design
-- entity relationship design
+- Entity relationship design
-- database normalization
+- Database normalization
 - SQL joins
-- aggregations
+- Aggregations
-- subqueries
+- Subqueries
-- date functions
+- Date functions
-- data visualizations
+- Data visualizations
-- business analysis
+- Business analysis
-- technical documentation
+- Technical documentation

 ## Project status